HEP Tables

 Status

 At the moment this is a prototype package.
 It’s development is being driven by the requirements of an analysis in ATLAS.
+The first version has been implemented, and we are now taking a step back to understand how best to drive this work forward.

 - Some initial documentation exists in the form of a tour to show off what it can do.